 The Hastings Triplett

-The Hastings Triplett was invented by optical designer Charles Sheldon Triplett.
-It has three separate lens, two concave and one convex bonded together to form a compound lens.
+The Hastings Triplett was invented by optical designer Charles Sheldon Hastings.
+It has three separate lenses, two concave and one convex bonded together to form a compound lens.
 It has a sharp focus over the entire lens.
 The silver hand lens with the clear lens is a Hastings Triplett.
 I received it as a gift and I use it more than my Coddington, simply because it is illuminated.
 You use it the same as a non-illuminated hand lens but make sure the light is pointed at the object you are viewing.
 I haven’t changed the battery yet, can’t report on how easy or tough that procedure is or isn’t.

 Hastings Triplett hand lens with light for illumination.
 The two round things are the lights.
 Photo by Donna L. Long.